pimoroni/keybow-firmware/README.md

 Keybow is an easy-to-build, solderless, DIY mini mechanical keyboard, Raspberry Pi-powered, with twelve illuminated keys, hot-swap clicky or linear switches, clear keycaps, and awesome customisable layouts and macros.
 It's the ultimate macro pad.

-This Keybow OS is RAM-disk-based and built upon piCore Linux, with C bindings that setup and run the USB HID, and a series of Lua-based scripts to customise the key layouts and lighting.
+This Keybow OS is RAM-disk-based and built upon a stripped-down Raspbian, with C bindings that setup and run the USB HID, and a series of Lua-based scripts to customise the key layouts and lighting.

 ## Using the Keybow software